Nejnavštěvovanější odborný web

 8.3.2017

 Ing.
-Zdeněk Lyčka
+Zdeněk Lyčka, APTT

 The article explains the differences between the invention patents and utility model from the perspective of Czech legislation.
 Also highlights the confusion individual categories and purposeful fraud by producers and sellers of equipment.